Mgamerz/MassEffectModManager/documentation/moddesc.ini.md

 | 8.1            | OT / LE         | 2023         | Supports referencing texture mods for use in batch installer, referencing headmorphs for installation, supports mods that require the enhanced bink codec                                                                                                   |
 | 9.0            | OT / LE         | 2024         | Supports alternate conditions that depend on other DLC mod's chosen installation options, merge mod class update feature, alternates for the GAME1_EMBEDDED_TLK feature (via CUSTOMDLC header), ASI installation requests, special batch installer sorting  |

 If a cmmver descriptor is not set, the default 1.0 value will be used, which has almost no features.
-Mod Manager 8.2 did not included changes to moddesc, thus it had not cmmver associated with it.
+Mod Manager 8.2 did not include changes to moddesc, thus it had not cmmver associated with it.

 ## [ModInfo] Header
 The [ModInfo] Header is used for the description, version, and other information about the mod that the user will see in Mod Manager.
 It also houses the ME3Tweaks Updater Service information.